 Employees will be granted leave for jury or witness duty.
 If the jury or witness service is completed during regular work hours, an employee is expected to return to work upon completion of the service.
-The employee shall receive their regular pay when performing jury and witness duty if money received for jury or witness service is turned in to the City.
+The employee shall may either: receive their regular pay when performing jury and witness duty if money received for jury or witness service is turned in to the City, or use annual leave and keep any money received for jury or witness duty.
 Verification of jury and witness duty will be required.